neth392/godot-improved-json/README.md

 ### Creating a new instance of JSONSerialization
 For the below two sections, you may want to create a new `JSONSerialization` instance instead of just always using the autoloaded/global one.
 Usually this isn't needed, but in the case it is you can do so by calling `JSONSerialization.new_impl()`.
 It will return a new `JSONSerializationImpl` which is the class that contains all of the functionality.
 It does extend `Node` (to support the autoload) but you should **not** add it to the scene tree.
 Remember to `queue_free()` it after you're done with it!

-Creating a new instance will essentially "snapshop" the global instance at that current time, so any changes to the global instance will not reflect in the new instance and vice versa.
+Creating a new instance will essentially "snapshot" the global instance at that current time, so any changes to the global instance will not reflect in the new instance and vice versa.

 **REMINDER:** Since `JSONSerializationImpl` extends `Node`, you **must** `queue_free()` it when you are done with it.
-Otherwise there will be memory leaks.
+Otherwise it will remain in memory as an orphaned node.

 ### Configuring JSON.parse & JSON.stringify optional parameters
 Godot's own `JSON` has a few optional parameters when calling `JSON.parse()` and `JSON.stringify()`.
 Those parameters are configurable via a few properties on the `JSONSerialization` instance; `indent`, `sort_keys`, `full_precision`, and `keep_text`.
 They all default to what they do in native Godot except `sort_keys` which has been set to `false` to preserve `Dictionary` ordering when deserializing.